Rokon-Uz-Zaman/Object-Recognition/README.md

-# Object-detection-
+# Object-Recognition-

-Object detection with resnet  in python
+Object Recognition with resnet  using python

 After Recognition: